-Special measures would be needed for patient diagnosis, care and hospitalization, for obtaining laboratory confirmation regarding the identity of microbes unknown to most laboratories, for providing vaccine and perhaps antibiotics to large portions of the population, and for identifying and possibly quarantining patients.
-Trained epidemiologists would be needed to identify where and when infection had occurred, so as to identify how and by whom it may have be spread.
+Special measures would be needed for patient diagnosis, care and hospitalization, for laboratory confirmation regarding the identity of microbes unknown to most laboratories, for providing vaccine and perhaps antibiotics to large portions of the population, and for identifying and possibly quarantining patients.
+Trained epidemiologists would be needed to identify where and when infection had occurred, so as to identify how and by whom it may have been spread.
 Public health administrators would be challenged to undertake emergency management of a problem alien to their experience, in a public environment where epidemics of pestilential disease are unknown, and in an environment where the potential for panic is high.

-In brief, the personnel that are required, the skills that they must have and the strategies to be employed could hardly be more different.
-The prevailing assumptions that chemical and biological threats are generically so similar that they can be readily handled by multi- purpose 'chembio' experts is as patently ridiculous as to assume that the athletes playing on the Washington Redskins football team would be interchangeable with the Baltimore Orioles baseball club.

-First responders to a biological weapons incident are emergency room physicians and nurses, family physicians, infectious disease specialists, infection control practitioners, epidemiologists, hospital and public health administrators, and laboratory experts.
-Until very recently, none of these groups had been meaningfully involved in assessing risks, nor in planning for appropriate civilian responses, nor in training, nor in defining research and development needs.
+In brief, the personnel that are required, the skills that they must have and the strategies to be employed are unique.
+The common assumption that chemical and biological threats are generically so similar that they can be readily handled by multi-purpose "chembio" experts is clearly absurd.
+However, until very recently, none of the relevant medical and public health groups had been meaningfully involved in assessing risks, nor in planning for appropriate civilian responses, nor in training, nor in defining research and development needs.